PreethiVijai/Tweet_Threat_detector/application/Analyzer/README.md

 ### Running

-To run the Tweet Analyzer, run `python src/Analyzer.py rabbitmq`.
+To run the Tweet Analyzer, run `python Analyzer.py rabbitmq <database-name>` from inside the src directory.

 You can then send tweets to the analyzer by sending them via RabbitMQ to the 'tweet' queue.